user95f85f/debian-fresh2/README.md

   perf record -g $command
   perf report -g

-VIM FOR WHEN YOUR BUFFERS NEED TO UPDATE EASIER
+VIM FOR WHEN VIEWING LOGS TO AUTO-UPDATE AND CAN'T WRITE TO THEM

-  :se autoread
+  :se autoread readonly

 OUTPUT YOUR NEWLINED-SEGREGATED OUTPUT INTO A NICE TABLE TABULAR OUTPUT IN BASH ON YOUR TTY/VIRTUAL-TERMINAL YAAAAAAY